shksa/Multi-Digit-number-recognition-in-natural-images/README.md

+# actual321.ipynb has the training for the model on images with 1, 2, 3 numbers in it.
+# saliency map.ipynb has the saliency visualization for the model trained in actual321.ipynb.
-# See SVHN folder for experiments on different models for the same task.(More interesing!).
+## See SVHN folder for experiments on different models for the same task.(More interesing!).

 ## model.py in this folder is a straight forward approach that achieves very high accuracy
 ## Multi-Digit-number-recognition-in-natural-images